b. 1985 Sydney, Australia

 At the same time the sketchiness and expressive stroke of the work makes you feel that the painting is still not quite complete.
 In many of the works the white canvas shows through as if we have caught the work halfway or as if we have to complete the image somehow in our own minds eye.

 The work then embodies a contradiction.
 It represents in equal measure a response to the past and insistence on the present.
 As a viewer we oscillate with a buzz between the two.

-Adolphs completed her Bachelor Degree in Fine Arts at the University of New South Wales in 2008.
+Clara Adolphs completed her Bachelor Degree in Fine Arts at the University of New South Wales in 2008.
 Since then she has held solo exhibitions throughout Australia.
 She has been a finalist in the Archibald Prize, the Sulman Prize, the Mosman Art Prize and the Brett Whiteley Travelling Scholarship.
 In 2017 she was awarded the Eva Breuer Traveling Art Scholarship through the Art Gallery of New South Wales as well as the Mosman Art Prize Young Emerging Artist Award.
-Adolphs is represented by Chalk Horse, Sydney.
+In 2019 she presented a major solo exhibition at Goulburn Regional gallery.
+Adolphs is represented by Chalk Horse, Sydney and Hugo Michell, Adelaide.